 Academic fit

-Field access
+Field relationships

 A key consideration is what kinds of sites, institutions, and local contexts students can actually enter, and whether those encounters hold up as meaningful points of engagement in the field.